 Our process, the Jewish Community Foundation Model, follows six steps:

-- Establish strategic priorities based on our four Core Commitments.
+- Establish priorities based on our four Core Commitments.

 - Assess the needs relative to the established priorities.

-- Raise the financial resources to execute those plans by inspiring donors.
+- Raise the financial resources to support community needs.

 - Evaluate the impact of those investments based on data.